 Contractor's Fee Is Less: CM/GC contracts are designed to create a better working relationship with the contractor than the traditional design-bid-build contracting method.
-As a consequence, the overhead and profit fee is generally in the three to five percent range.
+As a consequence, the overhead and profit fee is generally in the five to ten percent range for this type of project.
 Contractors indicate this is slightly lower than the fee anticipated on similar design-bid-build contracts.